Kento Momota: 2011

-Momota competed in both junior and senior international tournaments in 2011.
-At the junior level, he won bronze medals at the World Junior Championships held in Taipei, Taiwan and the Asian Junior Championships held in Lucknow, India.
-He then transitioned to the senior circuit by entering higher-tier BWF tournaments.
-He made his Super Series debut at the Japan Open, and competed in the Macau Open Grand Prix Gold and the Canada Open Grand Prix, though he lost in the early rounds.
-Domestically, Momota concluded the year by reaching the quarterfinals of the All Japan Badminton Championships, where he lost to Kenichi Tago.
+In 2011, Momota competed in both junior and senior international tournaments.
+At the junior level, he won bronze medals at the World Junior Championships in Taipei and the Asian Junior Championships held in Lucknow.
+On the senior circuit, he made his Super Series debut at the Japan Open and competed in the Macau Open Grand Prix Gold and the Canada Open Grand Prix, though he was eliminated in the early rounds.
+Domestically, Momota reached the quarterfinals of the All Japan Championships, where he was defeated by Kenichi Tago.

 2012

 Momota capped off his historic junior career in 2012 while continuing to gain experience on the senior circuit.
 At the Asian Junior Championships held in Gimcheon, South Korea, he won gold medals in the boys' singles and the mixed team event.
 Later that year, Momota made history at the World Junior Championships held in Chiba, Japan, by becoming the first Japanese male player to win the boys' singles title; he also contributed to Japan's mixed team silver medal.

-On the senior circuit, Momota reached the quarterfinals at the Vietnam Open Grand Prix, placed third at the Osaka International, and advanced to the third round in his Asian Championships debut.
-He competed in several Super Series and Grand Prix Gold tournaments but exited in the early rounds.
-By the end of the year, his world ranking reached No. 90.
+On the senior circuit, Momota reached the quarterfinals of the Vietnam Open Grand Prix, and the semifinals of the Osaka International.
+He also advanced to the third round of the Asian Championships in his tournament debut.
+Although he was eliminated in the early rounds of several Super Series and Grand Prix Gold events, his world ranking rose to number 90 by the end of the year.